Reason for misunderstandings

 - Salutation - never too confidential: As a stranger, you should not address people you do not know, as if you had a familiar relationship with them.
 This is especially true at different Hierachieebenen or large age differences.
 For example, you should never duce an adult person without their consent or with a pet name.
 Such disrespect always seem condescending.

 - Presentation - it depends on the order: Anyone who introduces two people to each other on business occasions should adhere strictly to the hierarchy.
-The following applies: the lower-ranking person is introduced to the higher-ranking person first.
+The following applies: The lower ranking person is introduced to the higher ranking one first.
 If the spouse is there, their hierarchy level is derived from that of their partner.
-So the secretary is introduced to the manager and his wife first - and then vice versa.
-The same applies to customers: They are the first to be granted the right to know what the employees are called.
+The secretary is introduced to the manager and his wife first - and then vice versa.
+The same applies to customers: They are the first to be granted the right to know what their employees are called.
 Formulations such as “May I imagine”Or“ May I introduce myself ”.
-The question of “allow” is now considered outdated in business.
+The question of “allow” is now also considered outdated in business.

 - Presentation without hierarchies: If there are no hierarchies - for example, among peers - the rules apply as in the private sphere.
 This means: the gentleman is presented to the lady first, as well as the younger colleague to the older one.
 Attention: neither of these two rules takes precedence over the other.
 So when a younger lady is introduced to an older colleague, one has to intuitively decide which rule has priority.
 By the way: From five people in a round that is all too complicated.
 Then you no longer need to worry about hierarchy, gender or age, but the idea takes place Reihum - with newcomers first introduce themselves.